 The trail angel who later takes me to Ashland tells me a story about two hikers he met recently.
 He’d offered to pick up and host these hikers in his home when he discovered they were doing a ‘shower challenge.’
 These two men hadn’t showered since TEHACHAPI and wanted to keep it up.
 Not only did they think it was okay to get in this guy’s car, they wanted to sleep in his beds.
 The trail angel gave them a ride but said they couldn’t stay with him unless they showered.
 They declined.

-I take my clothes into the shower and stamp on them a bit, rinsing out the worst of the salt and dust.
+A the church I take my clothes into the shower and stamp on them a bit, rinsing out the worst of the salt and dust.
 It’s 100F (37C) outside, so I hang my clothes out on a chain link fence by the gym.
-It feels a bit… rude, but I figure it’ll only take an hour for them to dry, so they won’t be there long.
+It feels a bit… rude.
+But I figure it’ll only take an hour for them to dry, so they won’t be there long.

-I eat my bag of salad and ice cream sitting inside at a table in the shade of the gym after my free shower while my clothes dry on my makeshift clothesline, and I think about the services the church offers to hikers.
-I’m very grateful – it’s amazing for us, but I cannot believe this is the best use of these resources for this community.
+While my clothes dry, I eat my bag of salad and ice cream sitting inside at a table in the wonderful shade of the gym after my free shower.
+I think about the services the church offers to hikers.
+I’m very grateful – it’s amazing for us – but I cannot believe this is the best use of these resources for this community.

 In every trail town, hikers are almost indistinguishable from people living rough, except for the way we are treated.